kmclaughlinphd/autominer/README.md

 3) Get your miners set up.
 I typically use the following miners:
-Equihash -- ewbf_zec_miner_034b (https://github.com/nanopool/ewbf-miner/releases).
+Equihash -- ewbf_zec_miner_034b (https://github.com/nanopool/ewbf-miner/releases)
-Mostly everything else -- ccminer222 (https://github.com/tpruvot/ccminer/releases)
+Ethash -- I haven't used this yet, but saw it recommended on reddit (https://github.com/ethereum-mining/ethminer/releases) Mostly everything else -- ccminer222 (https://github.com/tpruvot/ccminer/releases)
-I will research ethash miners soon.

 4) Configure your minecmd.csv; I provided an example in the repo.
 You obviously need to provide your own command lines based on your set up.
 Make sure you type the algos in *exactly* as they appear in the whattomine.com json file (case insensitive), else it will be ignored.